Spectroscopic Methods in Physical Chemistry

 Absorption Spectroscopy

-In absorption spectroscopy, a sample absorbs radiation at specific wavelengths, resulting in discrete absorption bands.
-The position and intensity of these bands provide information about the molecular structure and functional groups present.
+In absorption spectroscopy, the sample absorbs radiation at specific wavelengths, resulting in a decrease in the intensity of the transmitted radiation.
+The resulting spectrum shows absorption bands whose positions and intensities provide information about the molecular structure and functional groups present.
+Examples include UV-Vis, IR, and NMR spectroscopy.

 Emission Spectroscopy

-In emission spectroscopy, a sample emits radiation when it is excited by an external source of energy.
+In emission spectroscopy, a sample emits radiation after being excited by an external energy source (e.g., heat, electrical discharge, or light).
 The emitted wavelengths provide information about the molecular electronic structure and excited states.
+Examples include atomic emission spectroscopy (AES) and fluorescence spectroscopy.

 Scattering Spectroscopy

-In scattering spectroscopy, radiation is scattered by molecules or particles, providing information about molecular size, shape, and interactions.
+In scattering spectroscopy, radiation is scattered by molecules or particles.
+The scattering pattern provides information about molecular size, shape, and interactions.
+Examples include Raman spectroscopy and light scattering.

 Data Analysis